Dart-Code/Website/_docs/settings.md

 ## dart.previewFlutterUiGuides
 **Default:** `false`.
 <br />
-Whether to enable the Flutter UI Guides preview.
-See [Dart-Code/issues/1731](https://github.com/Dart-Code/Dart-Code/issues/1731) for details.
+Whether to enable the [Flutter UI Guides preview](https://dartcode.org/releases/v3-1/#preview-flutter-ui-guides).

 ## dart.previewFlutterUiGuidesCustomTracking
 **Default:** `false`.
 <br />
 Whether to enable custom tracking of Flutter UI guidelines (to hide some latency of waiting for the next Flutter Outline).
-See [Dart-Code/issues/1731](https://github.com/Dart-Code/Dart-Code/issues/1731) for details.

 ## dart.previewHotReloadOnSaveWatcher
 **Default:** `false`.
 <br />
-Whether to perform hot-reload-on-save based on a filesystem watcher for Dart files rather than using VS Code's onDidSave event.
+Whether to perform hot reload on save based on a filesystem watcher for Dart files rather than using VS Code's `onDidSave` event.
 This allows reloads to trigger when external tools modify Dart source files.

 ## dart.previewLsp
 **Default:** `false`.
 <br />
-EXPERIMENTAL: Whether to run the analyzer in LSP mode (requires restart).
+Whether to run the analyzer in [LSP mode](https://microsoft.github.io/language-server-protocol/) (requires restart).

 ## dart.promptToRunIfErrors
 **Default:** `true`.